This tutorial will cover the NumPy random normal function (AKA, np.random.normal).

 More broadly though, if you want to learn data science in Python, you should sign up for our email list.

 Here at Sharp Sight, we regularly post tutorials about a variety of data science topics.
-In particular, we regularly publish tutorials about NumPy.
+In particular, we regularly publish tutorials about Numpy.

 If you sign up for our email list, we will send our Python data science tutorials directly to your inbox.